NREMT TEST ANXIETY

 3. Read the entire paragraph or scenario with the question in mind to help eliminate wrong answers.

 4. Determine what is MOST LIKELY the answer that solves the puzzle.
-If there are two good answers, I choose the one that most simply accurate.
+If there are two good answers, choose the one that most-simply solves the problem.

 5. Send your answer and make peace with that question.
 It was a puzzle, and you did your best to solve that puzzle.
 Never think about that question again.
 Move on to the next one.
 Start over as if it were a brand new test.
 You will get some right and you will get some wrong, but the ONE QUESTION in front of you might be the difference maker.
 That ONE QUESTION requires all of your attention.
 ATTACK IT!!!